-Yes, I know, when you travel you are eager to see as many places as possible, but a travel should be also an opportunity to relax and see things from a different perspective.
+Yes, we know, when you travel you are eager to see as many places as possible, but a trip should be also an opportunity to relax and see things from a different perspective.

-What’s more, Cinque Terre are a very famous “brand” but you can find amazing places beyond the five villages.
+What’s more, the Cinque Terre are a very famous “brand” but you can find amazing places beyond the five villages.
 You can discover the same picturesque beauty with more peace.

-What I suggest you is to plan a trip that includes at least 2 full days in Cinque Terre (but if you love hiking stay more!) and then, use one of the villages as a base for wonderful day trips.
+What we suggest you is to plan a trip that includes at least 2 full days in Cinque Terre (but if you love hiking stay more!) and then, use one of the villages as a base for wonderful day trips.

 Here are our tips by locals to explore the area at best.

 1. PORTOVENERE AND THE GULF OF POETS

 Portovenere is a picturesque fishing village, a row of colored houses facing the old harbor and, if it isn’t enough, it is dominated by ancient walls and by the medieval church of S. Peter perched on the cliff.

 Not to speak about the natural scenery: Portovenere stands at the entrance of the Poet’s Gulf, just in front of the green Palmaria Island, a perfect place for hiking and swimming in the crystalline water.

 The island is so close that creates a sort of sea channel in front of the village, crossed by sailing and fishing boats.

 The Poet’s Gulf is a natural paradise: a rugged coast, calm sea and beautiful villages not to be missed such as Lerici and Tellaro.